Mattifrak/CASE_Praxisprojekt_-HS21-/README.md

 # Dataset

 A part of the data we used, we found on https://www.kaggle.com/odins0n/top-50-cryptocurrency-historical-prices.
-The other data we retrieved it from Coinbase PRO API.
+The other data was retrieved it from Coinbase PRO API.

 # Cryptocurrencies